Leo Allen: Career

-He appeared in the 1997 comedy film Who's the Caboose? starring Sarah Silverman, which featured the first movie appearances of numerous comedians.
+He appeared in the 1997 comedy film Who's the Caboose? starring Sarah Silverman, which featured early movie appearances by several comedians.

-A veteran of numerous New York City comedy clubs and alternative venues, Allen performs solo and as part of the duo "Slovin and Allen."
+A veteran of numerous New York City comedy clubs and alternative venues, Allen performs both solo and as part of the duo "Slovin and Allen".
 He has toured with comedians such as Eugene Mirman, Demetri Martin, Todd Barry, Michael Showalter, and others.
-He currently hosts "Whiplash" at Upright Citizen's Brigade Theatre in NYC, for which he was nominated for a 2009 ECNY Award for Best Host.
+He hosts "Whiplash" at the Upright Citizen's Brigade Theatre in NYC, for which he was nominated for a 2009 ECNY Award for Best Host.

-Beginning in September 2005, Allen challenged himself to read 100 books in one year.
-Halfway into that endeavor, he cited as favorites The Ginger Man by J.P.
-Donleavy, The Master and Margarita by Mikhail Bulgakov, Don Quixote by Miguel de Cervantes and anything by Octavia Butler.
+Beginning in September 2005, Allen set a personal goal to read 100 books in one year.
+Halfway through the project, he cited as favorites The Ginger Man by J.P.
+Donleavy, The Master and Margarita by Mikhail Bulgakov, Don Quixote by Miguel de Cervantes and works by Octavia Butler.

 Allen's writing has appeared in the New York Times Magazine.
-His television credits include Late Night with Conan O'Brien, Funny or Die Presents, Comedians of Comedy, Human Giant, Michael and Michael Have Issues and more.
+His television credits include Late Night with Conan O'Brien, Funny or Die Presents, Comedians of Comedy, Human Giant, Michael and Michael Have Issues.

 Allen co-starred in the comedy series Jon Benjamin Has a Van, which ran on Comedy Central for one season in 2011.
 He was also the show's co-creator and executive producer.

 Allen was a writer and executive producer on the first season of IFC series Comedy Bang!
 Bang!, which aired in 2012.
-He guest starred on the third episode which aired on June 22, 2012, playing a man who eats bicycles.
+He guest-starred on the third episode which aired on June 22, 2012, playing a man who eats bicycles.